OpenIndiana/oi-docs/docs/dev/distribution-constructor.md

 pfexec distro_const build slim_cd_x86.xml
 ```

-Distribution constructor will create image with packages, specified in ``<packages>`` attribute, using ``<build_area>`` for storing files.
+The distribution constructor will create an image with the packages specified in the ``<packages>`` attribute using ``<build_area>`` for storing files.
-Final images will be located in ``media`` directory under ``<build_area>``.
+Final images will be located in the ``media`` directory under ``<build_area>``.
-Distribution constructor logs will be available in ``logs`` directory.
+Distribution constructor logs will be available in the ``logs`` directory.

-OpenIndiana ships three variant of images: image for desktops with Mate-based GUI, image with set of packages for typical server with text installer and image with minimal set of packages with text installer.
+OpenIndiana ships three variants of images: an image for desktops with Mate-based GUI, an image with a set of packages for a typical server with the text installer and an image with a minimal set of packages with the text installer.
-Each image is described by it's own distribution constructor manifest.
+Each image is described by its own distribution constructor manifest.

 Image type | Manifest location
 -----------|------------------------------------------------